 Status of Risk Management Structure

-To manage risk, the company has established a permanent Risk Management Committee chaired by the director responsible for administration at company headquarters.
+To manage risk, the company has established a permanent Risk Management Committee chaired by the representative director responsible for administration at company headquarters.
 This committee is intended to safeguard against risks posing significant potential to impact company business and to act promptly and judiciously to minimize damage in the event of an actual crisis or emergency, thereby contributing to the effective management of business operations.
 The Risk Management Committee is also intended to implement comprehensive risk identification and assessment of all risks, potential or actual.

 The Risk Management Committee is composed of officers and employees designated by its chairperson.
 It gathers and analyzes risk information for the group as well as serves as a forum for comprehensive risk management.
 Each department head is responsible for day-to-day risk management in the department’s operations.
 In the event of an emergency, this individual is responsible for taking initial action to limit damage and for reporting immediately to the Legal Division (home to the Risk Management Committee) with detailed information on the nature of the emergency and actions taken.
 As a corporate entity, the company understands the imperative nature of legal and regulatory compliance.
 The company has established rules governing compliance and has taken steps to ensure familiarity with these rules by all officers and employees.
 The rules require officers and employees to comply with laws, public order, social norms, industry self-regulation, ethics, and morals.
 The company also requires the company, officers, and employees to act in accordance with those rules as demanded by customers, business partners, shareholders, nations, general citizens, and other interested parties with whom the company has relationships.